Revised: 2014; July 2019; August 2019

 - A photo ID showing the birth date and a current utility bill as proof of address are required.
 An exception will be made if the librarian can validate for the patron.
 In the rare case a patron cannot produce a utility bill, another current and official document may be used, such as: checkbook with address, bank statement, etc. Thereafter, the card issued in the patron's name should be presented when borrowing items from the library.

 - First time borrowers are restricted to three items only.
 Once the initial three items are returned, the patron may borrow the maximum number of items per card.

 - Each adult borrower is held responsible for all items charged out on his or her card.

 - A parent’s or guardian’s signature is required for a minor (under 18 years old).
 The parent or guardian will be responsible for the appropriateness of materials, including electronic information, and for payment of charges incurred with the card.
-A legal guardian needs to be present with a minor when signing up for minor's card.
-If the legal guardian does not currently a library card, the legal guardian must present the same requirements (photo I.D. showing birth date and current utility bill.)
+A legal guardian needs to be present with a minor when signing up for the minor's card.
+If the legal guardian does not currently have a library card, the legal guardian must present the same requirements (photo I.D. showing birth date and current utility bill.)
 Foster children will need the signature of their foster parent.

 - Persons abusing their library privileges will have their library card revoked.

 Educator Cards are available for teachers and homeschooler teachers.
 An Educator Card extends the loan period to six weeks with one renewal of three weeks.
 An Educator Card has a limit of 75 items per card.
 The Educator Card is to be used only for student study materials.

 Loan Periods and Limits